imatge-upc/retrieval-2016-deepvision/README.md

 You may also want to refer to our publication with the more human-friendly Chicago style:

 ````
 Amaia Salvador, Xavier Giro-i-Nieto, Ferran Marques and Shin'ichi Satoh.
 "Faster R-CNN Features for Instance Search."
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops.
 2016.
 ````

 ### Talk on video